Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Squarespace is a complete website builder.
 That’s why it is much easier to set up and use.
 You can follow these steps to create a website with its tools:

-- Sign up for a Squarespace plan (You can also start with it 14-day free trial)
+• Sign up for a Squarespace plan (You can also start with a 14-day free trial)

-- If you have started with the free trial, you need to create an account using your email.
+• If you have started with the free trial, you must create an account using your email.
 After that, you will be redirected to its visual editor.

 Bluehost